 Some teens may not be happy with the size of their breasts, some of them might want a sharper nose or hollow cheekbones – teenagers just want to look better and that’s understandable.

 Is plastic surgery an option for me as a teenager?

 If you have physical defects and you would like to get if fixed, then surgery may be an option for you.

-However, any reputable and trusted surgeon will gauge these factors before deciding if you are ready for plastic surgery.
+However, any reputable and trusted doctor will gauge these factors before deciding if you are ready for plastic surgery.

 Goals and expectations

-Your surgeon will decide if your goals are achievable or not with plastic surgery.
+Your doctor will decide if your goals are achievable or not with plastic surgery.

-A lot of teenagers go to clinics and ask for breast enlargements, mini liposuctions, or other procedures; a large part of these requests are turned down by surgeons.
+A lot of teenagers go to clinics and ask for breast enlargements, mini liposuctions, or other procedures; a large part of these requests are turned down by doctors.